Frequently Asked Questions – Parents

 What about refrigerators?

-If your student lives in Centennial Place, Compass Point, Eagle Village, Southern Courtyard, Southern Pines, University Crossings, University Terrace, University Villas or Kennedy Apartments, then the apartment comes with a full size refrigerator.
-All other residence hall rooms are equipped with a refrigerator/freezer in Watson Hall or Kennedy Suites or a micro-fridge at Windward Commons.
+If your student lives in Centennial Place, Compass Point, Eagle Village, Southern Courtyard, Southern Pines, University Crossings, or Kennedy Super Suites, then the apartment comes with a full size refrigerator.
+All other residence hall rooms are equipped with a refrigerator/freezer in Watson Hall or Kennedy Traditional Suites or a micro-fridge at Windward Commons.
 On the Armstrong Campus, residents living on campus may bring an additional mini-fridge for their residential units.

 What happens to my student’s Registration Fee ($150) if he/she decides to cancel his/her on-campus housing?